E20

 How to Fix / Troubleshooting

-Safety: Turn off power before adjusting any wiring.
-Hydronic adjustments should be done carefully to avoid comfort issues.
+Safety: Turn off the power before adjusting any wiring.
+Hydronic adjustments should be performed carefully to avoid comfort issues.

 - Step 1 – Check sensors: Confirm the supply and return NTC sensors on the Triangle Tube boiler are firmly attached and wired correctly.
 Reseat connectors.